-Learn why buying natural, non-toxic products is important for your health and the steps you can take to transition to safer products for your home & life.
+Learn why buying natural, non-toxic products is important for your health and the planet, plus the steps you can take to transition to toxic free products for your home & life.

 Imagine for a second the home you live in.
 Take a little mental tour around – through the living room, the kitchen, the laundry room, the bathrooms and bedrooms.
 Look in the cupboards, open the drawers, check out the furniture and the knick-knacks.

 Our homes are both the heart and the headquarters of our lives.
 We fill them with the essentials, and also the fun things that makes life worth living.
 It all adds up to a lot of STUFF.

 Sadly, a lot of the stuff we fill our homes with is toxic.

 Wait, what?
 Isn’t the government protecting us by regulating the products we buy?
 Um, no, not to the extent we think they are.
 Regulations for chemicals used in products sold in the United States have a lot (and I mean a lot!) of room for improvement.
 Because of weak regulations, our beloved homes where we eat, sleep and raise our families, are filled with products that could be harming our health.

 Should we all start living off the grid – grow all of our own food and never enter a Target store again?
 Obviously that’s not a realistic solution.
 The good news is that the market is full of safe, natural and non-toxic products!

 4 Reasons to Make The Switch to Non-Toxic Products